computationalcognitivescience/lovelace/content/_part_ii/subset.md

 $$G \subseteq P$$ such that $$|Y| \leq k$$ and  $$|G\cap L|+|G|$$ is maximized (where $$Y = \{p_i,p_j \in G\}~|~like(p_i,p_j) = false \wedge i\neq j \}$$).
 {% endfproblem %}

-{% indent 1 %}
+{% indent 4 %}
-**Formal:** There may be other possibilities.\footnote{We leave this as an exercise for the reader to explore further.} I have created simulation code for these versions, available online here https://computationalcognitivescience.github.io/socialpsychtutorial/, so you can explore their empirical implications via computer simulation.
+**Formal:** There may be other possibilities.{% sidenote 'sn-id-whatever' 'We leave this as an exercise for the reader to explore further.'%} I have created simulation code for these versions, available online [here](), so you can explore their empirical implications via computer simulation.
 {% endindent %}